Hackademic/hackademic/README.md

 Involvement in the development and promotion of the Hackademic Challenges is actively encouraged!
 You do not have to be a security expert in order to contribute.
-Some of the ways you can help:
+Some of the ways you can help are:

 * Write Documentation
 * Write Unit tests
 * Develop themes and plugins
-* Write Challenges or Articles or contribute security courses
+* Write Challenges, Articles or contribute security courses

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for installation guidelines and other developer-oriented explanations.